International Carnivorous Plant Society

 The species of Genlisea and terrestrial Utricularia typically found in cultivation are from tropical and subtropical locations in South America and Africa plus some Utricularia species are from Australia.
 These species are very easy to grow and many can become weeds in carnivorous plant collections.

-Genlisea and terrestrial Utricularia are generally grown for their flowers although you should consider growing some in a small glass so you can observe the traps.
-Both of these genera have below ground traps which are constructed from the true leaves.
+Genlisea and terrestrial Utricularia are generally grown for their flowers.
+Both genera have below ground traps which are constructed from the true leaves.
 They trap small organisms that live in soil.
-What you see above ground are leaf-like expanded stems.
+What you see above ground are petiolate adventitious leaves.
+You should consider growing these plants in such a way that will allow you to observe the traps.

 Genlisea hispidula

 Terrestrial Utricularia usually aren't very picky about soil.
-In fact they tend to prefer to live in the pots next to where you plant them (you have been warned!).
+In fact they tend to prefer to live in the pots next to where you plant them.
 In the wild, species can be found in pure sand, peaty sand, laterite soils, and guk.
 Genlisea tends to stay put where you plant it.
 Water levels are usually near or even a little above the soil surface.
 In captivity, both genera grow well in pure sphagnum moss as well as the standard 1:1 peat:sand "CP mix".
 They can be grown in pots sitting in a small amount of water like Drosera but can also be grown in containers without drainage.
-Like other carnivorous plants, they do require pure water and can be killed by fertilizer in the soil.
+Like other carnivorous plants, they do require pure water and can be killed by too much fertilizer in the soil.

 Some species are annuals or short-lived perennials.
 You want to be collecting any seed produced to make sure you have the plants long term.
 Even the perennial Utricularia can be short-lived if they are ignored.
 Utricularia constantly like to be invading new soil.
 A common technique is to remove half of the soil and plants from a pot and replace it with fresh soil.
 This gives you two pots with the plants.
 If you want hundreds of pots with Utricularia plants they can be easily propagated from stem cuttings.